 We can support you to empower communities to engage in the design of healthcare provision within their local area and to help individuals to take greater responsibility for their own health through:

 We have proven, award-winning approaches to designing, developing, testing and delivering cost-effective care models which have been deployed across a wide customer base, including:

 We recognise that all systems have their own unique challenges and have designed our methodology to respond to these challenges with tailored support.
-Our methodology embraces three phases – Discovery, Development and Delivery – intended to ensure fledgling Accountable Care Systems move from initial shaping and strategic planning to clearly articulated transformation and implementation of a robust operating model.
+Our methodology embraces three phases – Discovery, Development and Delivery – intended to ensure fledgling Integrated Care Systems move from initial shaping and strategic planning to clearly articulated transformation and implementation of a robust operating model.

 These phases can be used to support development of any of the capabilities above, or to provide a more holistic approach to bring existing ambitions and transformation programmes into alignment with new systems and organisations – creating a clear roadmap for the future.

 The starting point for any system change must be an understanding of the current situation and agreement between all partners of what the future state should look like.

 We have experience of providing the analysis and insight that ensures the right problem has been diagnosed and that national policy, strategy and recommendations are being utilised.
 We can work with you to understand your system’s current capability and identify any gaps, so our support can be tailored to your specific needs.